Accounts Receivable

 Timely Payment Application

-Payments are recorded promptly so customer balances stay accurate and up to date.
+Prompt payment recording keeps customer balances accurate and up to date.

 How Accounts Receivable Is Structured